 More halloumi recipes

-- Cut the halloumi in to 1cm thick slices.
+- Cut 150 g Halloumi in to 1cm thick slices.
 Dry fry in a non-stick frying pan for 1-2 minutes each side.

-- Toast the bread and spread with chutney or hummus.
-Add the halloumi, peppers, avocado and tomatoes.
+- Toast 4 slices Whole wheat bread and spread two of them with 2 tablespoon Tomato chutney.
+Add the halloumi, 2 Roasted red peppers, 1 Avocado and 10 Sun blushed tomatoes.

-- Add the rocket (arugula) and another slice of toasted bread.
+- Add 20 g Rocket (arugula) and the other slices of toasted bread.